These Are the Gmail Limits for Receiving Email

 This is only during peak times, of course.
 Now, in peak times, how many liters of emails can go down a Gmail email address?
 Let’s find out:

-These Are the Gmail Receiving Limits for Email
+These Are the Gmail Limits for Receiving Email

 When you send an email to a Gmail address, delivery may fail if the receiving account’s limits have been reached.